vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 05 - Intermediate CSS/README.md

     font-size: 5.625em; /* since h1 is inside the body, it will apply the "2em" font-size and it will also apply on top of it the font-size of "5.625em".
 So, in the end, the font-size of h1 will be greater than "5.625em". */
 }
 ```
+* __If you want to avoid the problem described above, then you should use "rem" (also called root em).
+This type of unit does not get affected by upstream size changes.
+In other words, you don't need to worry about inheritance and parents.
+It's easier to debug.__
+* __Prefer to use "rem" instead of "px", "em", "%".__